LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 ### Update 2025.10.19
 - Added the `input_features` and the `output_features` parameters into `CFNOvsCNOvsFNO_PINN.py` to make it a easy-to-use python module.

+### Update 2025.10.20
-- Computed 2D burgers flow test via the new program `CFNOvsCNOvsFNOvsDNNvsCNNwithBoundary.py`, result could be seen in the `./burgers` filefolder.
-I found that the CFNO has significant advantage in solving N-S equations especially with high Re (realized by adjusting the inlet flow velocity).
+- Computed 2D burgers flow test via the new program `CFNOvsCNOvsFNOvsDNNvsCNNwithBoundary.py`, result could be seen in the `./AnotherLinear Case` and `./Burgers` filefolders.
+I found that among the neural operators (CNO,FNO,CFNO) the CFNO has significant advantage in solving N-S equations especially with high Re (realized by adjusting the inlet flow velocity) by using the form $N(u_0, v_0)=(u,v)$ to make forward prediction.
+However, CNN also found to be better among all the models in some cases and has better capability to avoid oscillation.
 - CNN's performance per parameter is very high in high-Re circumstances.
 My new plan is to Combine CNN with CFNO to achieve better convergence.
+- Consider using the form $NeuralOprator(PINN(coords))=PredictedField$ to realize a global operator with the ability to predict on arbitray locations and with the PDE-solving advantages of the Neural Operators.